mikegwiz/courseproject/README.md

 3. codebook_result.Rmd
   R Markdown file that contains the codebook for results.txt.

+3. codebook_result_git.md
+  Markdown file that contains the codebook for results, but in a Git viewable format

 4. codebook_result.docx
   A word document that contains a description of the features in results.txt as well as the codebook output including the individual variable information.